FreelancePanic/dirtybird/README.md

 - TAP support (currently experimental)
 - 9 mm belts (AKA Fatso, currently experimental)

+Note: for any features marked experimental, please visit the MakerBogans Discord

 ### Known issues/to do list

 - Potentially insufficient clearance between the Dragon core and the heater block of the Dragon hotend; as a result, the core may melt or otherwise cook, especially when using a silicone sock